Registration

 Grade Change/Academic Appeal Policy

-An academic appeal refers to a claim by a student that a specific grade assigned to the student by an instructor is the result of an arbitrary or capricious application of otherwise valid standards of academic evaluation, or to a student’s claim that the instructor has made an arbitrary or capricious decision or taken an arbitrary or capricious action which adversely affects the student’s academic standing.
+An academic appeal refers to a claim by a student that a specific grade assigned to the student by the instructor is the result of an arbitrary or capricious application of otherwise valid standards of academic evaluation, or to a student's claim that the instructor has made an arbitrary or capricious decision or taken an arbitrary or capricious action which adversely affects the student's academic standing.

 The student must file a written complaint within ninety (90) calendar days after termination of the course.
 The appropriate instructional dean or supervisor may suspend this rule only under exceptional circumstances such as extended illness, sabbatical leave, or absence of one or both parties involved in the complaint.
-Grade appeal process forms are available through the instructional deans’ offices or the Office of Instruction.
+Grade appeal process forms are available through instructional deans' offices or the Office of Instruction.

 Confidentiality of Records